-If an Employer prevents the completion of the works in a way not covered by an extension of time clause, then it loses the right to claim liquidated damages.
+If an Owner prevents the completion of the works in a way not covered by an extension of time clause, then it loses the right to claim liquidated damages.
 If this occurs, the Contractor cannot complete by the set completion date and it is said that time under the contract has been set "at large".
 This means that the Contractor's obligation is to complete the works within a reasonable time.
 Time is said to be set at large due to the operation of the Prevention Principle.
-What is a reasonable time to complete once time has been set at large is a matter of fact dependent on the circumstances as to how time has become at large, the date on which it was set at large and the materials to be able to make a calculation.6
+What is a reasonable time to complete once time has been set at large, is a matter of fact dependent on the circumstances as to how time has become at large, the date on which it was set at large, and the materials to be able to make a calculation. §

-The potential for a liquidated damages clause to be declared a penalty and be read down or invalidated increases the importance of failsafe clauses and other provisions that preserve an Employer's rights to claim damages at law.
+The potential for the liquidated damages clause to be declared invalid or otherwise inoperative indicates the importance of failsafe clauses and other provisions which preserve an Owner's rights to claim damages at law.